Zephyr271828/TPU-VM-setup/README.md

 ```

 ## Other Resources

+### Simoler TPU request tool
 The design concept of JOBMAN is somewhat complex, but it aims to provide the easiest user interface s.t. user unfamiliar with TPU can quickly get started.
-For a simpler setup tool, you may refer to `scripts/ultra_create_tpu.sh` by Peter Tong.
+For a simpler setup tool, you may refer to `other_resources/ultra_create_tpu.sh` by Peter Tong.

+### Slack Chatbot
+Boyang Zheng has also developed a brilliant Slack Chatbot that 1) automatically deletes dead tpu vms 2) summarizes daily usage and sends to their Slack Channel.
+You amy refer to it at `other_resources/slack_chatbot`.

 ## Dashboard
 Coming soon